qmk/qmk_firmware/docs/feature_unicode.md

 The functions for starting and finishing Unicode input on your platform can be overridden locally.
 Possible uses include customizing input mode behavior if you don't use the default keys, or adding extra visual/audio feedback to Unicode input.

 * `void unicode_input_start(void)` – This sends the initial sequence that tells your platform to enter Unicode input mode.
-For example, it presses Ctrl+Shift+U on Linux and holds the Option key on Mac.
+For example, it presses Ctrl+Shift+U on Linux and holds the Option key on macOS.
 * `void unicode_input_finish(void)` – This is called to exit Unicode input mode, for example by pressing Space or releasing the Option key.

 You can find the default implementations of these functions in [`process_unicode_common.c`](https://github.com/qmk/qmk_firmware/blob/master/quantum/process_keycode/process_unicode_common.c).

 #### Input Key Configuration

-You can customize the keys used to trigger Unicode input for Mac, Linux and WinCompose by adding corresponding defines to your `config.h`.
+You can customize the keys used to trigger Unicode input for macOS, Linux and WinCompose by adding corresponding defines to your `config.h`.
 The default values match the platforms' default settings, so you shouldn't need to change this unless Unicode input isn't working, or you want to use a different key (e.g. in order to free up left or right Alt).

 |Define            |Type      |Default           |Example                                    |
 |------------------|----------|------------------|-------------------------------------------|